-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit in the past 7 days and see the "Outpatient surgery, including services provided at outpatient hospital facilities and ambulatory surgical centers" and/or the "Outpatient hospital services" sections in this benefits chart for applicable copayments or coinsurance amounts. outpatient setting, see the "Outpatient surgery, including services provided at outpatient hospital facilities and ambulatory surgical centers" and/or the "Outpatient hospital services" sections in this benefits chart for applicable copayments or coinsurance amounts.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and a certified ambulatory surgical center or hospital outpatient setting, see the "Outpatient surgery, including services provided at outpatient hospital facilities and ambulatory surgical centers" and/or the "Outpatient hospital services" sections in this benefits chart for applicable copayments or coinsurance amounts. procedures done in a certified ambulatory surgical center or hospital outpatient setting, see the "Outpatient surgery, including services provided at outpatient hospital facilities and ambulatory surgical centers" and/or the "Outpatient hospital services" sections in this benefits chart for applicable copayments or coinsurance amounts.